 |Famous Courses||Engineering, Medical Sciences, Arts|

-Situated in the heart of Bristol, the University is one of the 24 members of the research- intensive Russell Group.
-It is one of the original ‘red brick’ universities - six institutions founded in the major industrial cities of England.
+Founded in 1876, Bristol is one of the 24 members of the research-intensive Russell Group.
+It is one of the original ‘red brick’ universities, which were founded in the major industrial cities of England.

-Learn more about the University of Bristol by downloading their in-depth international student guide for 2021/22 here.
+Learn more about the University of Bristol by completing their enquiry form, where you can sign up for updates and download the international student guide.

-The University of Bristol is acknowledged by the government, research bodies, funding agencies and industry as a major centre for enterprise, innovation and research.
-Bristol is a top five UK institution for research intensity (joint fifth in THE analysis of REF 2014), with 83% of its research in the 2014 Research Excellence Framework rated as ‘world leading’ or ‘internationally excellent’.
+The University is a major centre for enterprise and innovation, and a top five UK institution for research (THE analysis of REF 2014).
+83% of its research is rated ‘world leading’ or ‘internationally excellent’ (REF 2014).

-There is both catered and self-catered accommodation in student houses and halls, some of which are arranged as flats.
-Some residences are in the city centre or Clifton, while others are situated at the edge of the city with acres of grounds.
-A regular bus service connects the halls with the University and other parts of the city, and students living in University accommodation travel free.
+Both catered and self-catered accommodation is available.
+Some residences are in the city centre, while others are at the edge of the city with acres of grounds.
+A regular bus service connects residences with the campus and other parts of the city.

 Pharmacy and Pharmacology is the study of medicine and chemicals and how drugs are created, composed and dispensed.Read more